marianavif/OO-Python/Fraction/Fraction.md

   > Multiplication method between the object and the parameter object.
 Numerators are multiplied one by the other and denominators are multiplied one
   > by the other.
 Then it is used the simplify method.

+  * printFraction()
+  > Print method.
+Prints on the screen the fraction that represents the object.

+  * simplify()
+  > Simplify fraction method.
+Calculates the divisors list of both numerator and denominator and compares them until it finds the highest value in common.
+  > Then it divides both numerator and denominator by this number.

+  * subtract(*object*)
+  > Subtraction method.
+Subtracts the parameter object from the object.
+It uses the lcm method to equal the denominators and then subtracts from the
+  > numerator the value of the parameter object's numerator.
+Then it uses the simplify method.

+  * verifyNullDen()
+  > Method to verify if the denominator of the object is zero or null.
+Raises an exception if the conjecture is true.

+  *verifyType()
+  > Method to verify if the numerator and the denominator are integer values.
+Raises an exception if at least one of them is not.